Wisconsin Railroads & Harbors Map

 Wisconsin's economy depends on a multimodal transportation system that permits the safe and efficient movement of goods across the state.
 Railroads have been an integral part of Wisconsin's transportation system since 1847, when the state's first freight service was introduced.
 With over 3,300 miles of rail lines in Wisconsin, a strong freight rail system is a key factor in supporting and growing the state’s economy.

-There are eleven organizations in Wisconsin with common carrier rail freight certificates.
+There are 12 organizations in Wisconsin with common carrier rail freight certificates.
 The majority of the state's rail infrastructure is privately owned and operated.
-The state has preserved about 625 miles of previously abandoned rail lines that now operate as shortline and regional freight railroads.
+Shortline and regional freight railroads operate on 605 miles of railroad lines preserved by the state, most of which had previously been abandoned.